clairedavid/clairedavid.github.io/_pages/bio.md

 <br>

 ## A special year in Africa
 In the middle of my tenure track as assistant professor, I decided to take a leave for an entire year.
-Not a sabbatical but a leave of absence (without pay).
+Not a sabbatical but a leave of absence.
 Why?
 I was frustrated to not have the time to learn, especially the AI tools I was using in my own research.
 I was also perturbed by climate change and biodiversity collapse.
 What's the point of doing high energy physics on a burning and dying planet?

-From September 2022, I trained myself in AI (diving into the math of machine learning) to build the dream course I have always wanted to teach.
-I left for South Africa in November and attended the African School of Physics ASP2022 in Gqebera, where I received several invitations.
+From September 2022, I trained myself in AI - diving into the math of machine learning - to build the dream course I have always wanted to teach.
+I left for South Africa in November and attended the [African School of Physics](https://www.africanschoolofphysics.org/) [ASP2022](https://www.africanschoolofphysics.org/asp2022/) in Gqeberha, where I received several invitations.

 Overall, I spent six months in the continent and gave colloquia in eight African countries.
 I taught my course at AIMS Senegal, South Africa and Ghana, visited the other AIMS centres of Cameroon and Rwanda.
-I took part of the Science and Technology Week festival in Congo DRC where I introduced the CERN Large Hadron Collider to 5,000 Congolese high school students.
+I took part of the [Science and Technology Week festival in Congo DRC](https://www.semainedelasciencerdc.org/programme-edition-2023/) where I introduced the CERN Large Hadron Collider to 5,000 Congolese high school students.

 I was sponsored by the [Arthur B McDonald Canadian Astroparticle Physics Research Institute](https://mcdonaldinstitute.ca), who named me their ambassador.
 You can read more about my special year on their news page in [this article](https://mcdonaldinstitute.ca/news/claire-david/).